thierrygosselin/assigner/README.md

 ## New

+**v.0.1.2**
+* new version to update with gsi_sim new install instruction for Linux and Mac.
+After re-installing assigner package, follow the instruction to re-install the new [gsi_sim] (https://github.com/eriqande/gsi_sim).
+And delete the old binary 'gsisim' in the /usr/local/bin folder with the following Terminal command: `sudo rm /usr/local/bin/gsisim`

 **v.0.1.1**
 * `subsample` and `iterations.subsample` were implemented to analyse the impact of sample size on assignment.
 Usefull in the case of large bias in individuals between populations.
 The `iterations.subsample` argument creates x subsample dataset.

 ## Roadmap of future developments: